-&lt;sup>2 CARB's ACT Rule relies, in part, on an earlier-adopted CARB rule that establishes certification requirements for ZEV powertrains.
-If the DEP does not also adopt that rule, the ACT Programs in California and New Jersey will be non-identical on that basis as well.
+1 CARB's ACT Rule relies, in part, on an earlier-adopted CARB rule that establishes certification requirements for ZEV powertrains.
+If the DEP does not also adopt that rule, the ACT Programs in California and Maine will be non-identical on that basis as well.
+In addition, as noted above, Maine will need to adopt any future amendments to California's ZEV-truck sales mandates to maintain the requisite identicality.